margalit/nanny-match/nannies.markdown

     destination: "/assets/pdfs/nanny-match-for-nannies.pdf"
 content_title: Start off on the right foot
 image: "/assets/images/nanny-jobs-melbourne.jpg"
-description: Earn up to $30 an hour working with children in Melbourne
 ---

 We individually match each nanny with the best families for them.
 We encourage and support open communication, understanding, equality and respect.
 For the greatest chance at a successful working relationship each nanny receives: